 What is Cerebrovascular Accident (CVA) or Stroke?

-Cerebrovascular accident (CVA), also known as stroke, cerebral infarction, brain attack, is any functional or structural abnormality of the brain caused by a pathological condition of the cerebral vessels of the entire cerebrovascular system.
+Cerebrovascular accident (CVA), also known as stroke, acute ischemic stroke, cerebral infarction, or brain attack, is any functional or structural abnormality of the brain caused by a pathological condition of the cerebral vessels of the entire cerebrovascular system.
 It is the sudden impairment of cerebral circulation in one or more blood vessels supplying the brain.
-This pathology either causes hemorrhage from a tear in the vessel wall or impairs the cerebral circulation by partial or complete occlusion of the vessel lumen with transient or permanent effects.
+This pathology either causes hemorrhage from a tear in the vessel wall or impairs cerebral circulation by partial or complete occlusion of the vessel lumen with transient or permanent effects.
 The sooner the circulation returns to normal after a stroke, the better the chances are for a full recovery.
 However, about half of those who survived a stroke remain disabled permanently and experience the recurrence within weeks, months, or years.

 Thrombosis, embolism, and hemorrhage are the primary causes of stroke, with thrombosis being the leading cause of both CVAs and transient ischemic attacks (TIAs).
 The most common vessels involved are the carotid arteries and those of the vertebrobasilar system at the base of the brain.